Mastering EXPLAIN ANALYZE: PostgreSQL Query Plan Optimization Guide

 - What it is: An optimized

 Index Scanwhere all the data required by the query is available directly within the index.
-PostgreSQL does not need to visit the table heap. - When it's efficient: When all selected columns are part of the index, and the query doesn't require columns not present in the index.
+PostgreSQL does not need to visit the table heap. - When it's efficient: When all selected columns are available from the index and the visibility map lets PostgreSQL avoid many heap checks.

 4. Join Operations (Nested Loop, Hash Join, Merge Join)